AlinGabriel/IDP/README.md

-# IDP Description
+# IDP
-Android Application
+# Description
-This is our repo for the IDP class course at the Faculty of Computer Science, from the Polytechnic University of Bucharest, Romania.
+This is our Android Application for the IDP class course at the Faculty of Computer Science, from the Polytechnic University of Bucharest, Romania.
 # Team:
 Gryffindor
 # Members :